 The pictured Bacon and Peas Pasta was made with organic, gluten-free pasta with only 2 ingredients—organic quinoa flour and organic corn flour.

 10 ounces (about 2 cups) frozen peas

 2 garlic cloves (or 1/2 teaspoon garlic powder)

 1/4 cup lemon juice

 In a large all-purpose pan, COOK pasta according to package directions.
-Meanwhile, CHOP the bacon slices and set aside.
+Meanwhile, CHOP the bacon slices and garlic, and set aside (skip chopping the garlic if using garlic powder).
 ADD peas 1 minute before pasta is done.
 Drain and set aside.

 In the same pan, COOK bacon over medium heat until brown and crisp.
 Set bacon aside and leave 3 tablespoons of bacon oil in the pan.